I Am Gemini

 I Am Gemini is the seventh studio album by the post-hardcore band Cursive.
 It was released in 2012 on Saddle Creek Records in the US and Big Scary Monsters in the UK.
+This concept album centers on a pair of twins named Castor and Pollux, and, according to frontman Tim Kasher, deals with "mental health, the duality of humanity, and perhaps trying to kill off the more vulgar side of oneself."